PrimeTDMomega/recursive-convergence-property/README.md

 ## Mathematical Derivation

-To derive the Recursive Convergence Property mathematically, we need to formalize the concepts using group theory and combinatorics.
+To derive the Recursive Convergence Property (RCP) of the Rubik's Cube, we delve into the principles of group theory and combinatorics.
 Let's define the following terms:

 -   N: The number of possible moves in a single sequence (n ≤ ∞).
--   P: The number of possible configurations for the 3x3 Rubik's cube after N moves in a single sequence.
+-   P: The number of possible configurations for the 3x3 Rubik's Cube after N moves in a single sequence.

-Derivation:
+-   r: The number of times a sequence of moves is repeated.
+-   n: The number of moves in the sequence.
+-   c: The total number of possible cube configurations.

-**Step 1**: Number of configurations after N moves In a single sequence of N moves, the cube transitions from one configuration to another.
-We need to calculate the number of configurations possible after N moves, which we denote as C1.
+### Step 1: Number of Configurations After N Moves

+In a single sequence of N moves, the cube transitions from one configuration to another.
+We denote the number of configurations possible after N moves as C1.

-**Step 2**: Number of configurations after R repetitions Now, we repeat the same sequence of N moves R times.
+### Step 2: Number of Configurations After R Repetitions

+Now, we repeat the same sequence of N moves R times.
 After the first repetition, the cube revisits a configuration it has been in before (assuming R is finite).
 So, after the second repetition, it will also revisit a configuration it has been in before, and this process will continue.

 Let's say that after the kth repetition (where 1 ≤ k ≤ R), the cube revisits a configuration it has been in before.
 Let's call the number of configurations that can be reached from the initial position after k repetitions as Ck.

-**Step 3**: Number of configurations after R repetitions We know that after R repetitions, the cube will revisit the initial configuration.
+### Step 3: Number of Configurations After R Repetitions

+We know that after R repetitions, the cube will revisit the initial configuration.
 So, after R repetitions, the number of configurations, Cr, would be the same as the number of configurations after the first repetition (C1), i.e., Cr = C1.

-**Step 4**: Number of configurations after R-1 repetitions Now, we'll prove that the number of configurations after R-1 repetitions (i.e., C(R-1)) is the same as the number of configurations after the first repetition (C1).
+### Step 4: Number of Configurations After R-1 Repetitions

+Now, we'll prove that the number of configurations after R-1 repetitions (i.e., C(R-1)) is the same as the number of configurations after the first repetition (C1).

 After the (R-1)th repetition, the cube would have revisited a configuration it has been in before (C(R-1) = Ck, where k < R).
 Now, one more repetition (Rth repetition) will bring it back to the initial configuration (C(R) = C1).

 Since the cube cannot reach any new configuration after the Rth repetition (as it repeats), C(R) = C1.
 But we already established that Cr = C1, so C(R-1) = C1.

+### Step 5: Concluding the Theorem

-**Step 5**: Concluding the theorem we have shown that after R-1 repetitions, the cube reaches the same number of configurations as after the first repetition (C(R-1) = C1).
+We have shown that after R-1 repetitions, the cube reaches the same number of configurations as after the first repetition (C(R-1) = C1).
 This implies that the cube revisits the initial configuration after R repetitions.

-Mathematically, we can represent the number of possible configurations (P) for a 3x3 Rubik's cube as follows: P = C1 = C2 = C3 = ... = C(R-1) = Cr
+Mathematically, the number of possible configurations (P) for a 3x3 Rubik's Cube can be represented as follows: P = C1 = C2 = C3 = ... = C(R-1) = Cr.

-Thus, the theorem is proved that if an algorithm with N moves is repeated R times, the cube will come back to the initial position.
+Thus, we arrive at the equation for the Recursive Convergence Property:

+`r^(n mod c) = 1`

+where `r` represents the number of times a sequence of moves is repeated, `n` is the number of moves in the sequence, and `c` is the total number of possible cube configurations.
+This equation demonstrates the cyclical nature of the cube's configurations and confirms the property's validity.
+By understanding the RCP, we unlock the secrets of the Rubik's Cube's repetitive patterns and embark on a journey of efficient solving algorithms and mathematical elegance.

 ## RCP & God's Number : Are They Related ?